jaygray0919/spx1/docs/term-project.rst

    Production
       Process when Quality Assurance version is promoted to public access.

-.. _terms-Metadata:

-   Metadata
-      Same as terms in taxonomy.

 .. _terms-Label-Class:

    Label Class
-      Set of facets and predicates required to implement USDA label project.
+      Set of facets and predicates required to implement label project.

-.. _terms-Ontology:

-   Ontology
-      Set of statements about a domain of knowledge.
-Statements in Ontomatica ontologies are implemented as graphs.

 .. _terms-Failover: